guibou/AdventOfCode2023/README.md

 # Benchmarks

-You can run a global test using `nix run .#all -- --times`, it gives the individual test time as well as global timing.
-It uses `hspec` underneath, so you can use filtering (for performant execution of individual tests) or other nice features.
+You can run a global test using `nix run .#all`, it gives the individual test time as well as global timing.
+It uses `sydtest` underneath, so you can use filtering (for performant execution of individual tests) or other nice features.

 For example:

-- `nix run .#all  -- --times -m "works"` gives the timing only of the "star" problem, not examples.
+- `nix run .#all  -- -f "works"` gives the timing only of the "star" problem, not examples.
-- `nix run .#all  -- --times -m "Day04"` focuses on `Day04`.
+- `nix run .#all  -- -f "Day 04"` focuses on `Day 04`.

 I'm targeting to run all problems in less than 1s.

+- `nix run .#bench` updates the `bench.json` and `bench.svg` files which contains a summary of timings as wall as a bar plot.